Expected Value

 The expected value of a random variable is the probability-weighted average of all possible outcomes — the long-run mean over many repetitions.

-Why is Expected Value important?
+What is the Expected Value formula?

 Prerequisites